-- Number of interested females identified and enrolled in the programs - In just two short years we've grown from serving 95 girls to serving over 500
+- Number of interested females identified and enrolled in the programs - In just five years we've grown from serving 95 girls to serving over 1,500

 - PS participants perception and attitudes toward their future in STEM - outcomes proven by Harvard and University of North Carolina Charlotte